-Zero Trust is a strategic concept used by security leaders to ensure their organizations remain secure as they adapt to changing conditions and requirements in the market.
-It encourages security teams to rely less on the safety of a network perimeter and more on secure processes and technologies which can be applied directly to corporate resources, irrespective of where they’re located and who needs to access them.
+In response, organizations are moving toward a new identity-centric approach rather than a security strategy that relies on the corporate network to enable a productive, secure and agile enterprise.
+Zero Trust is a strategic concept that encourages security teams to rely less on the safety of a network perimeter and more on the identity of the user and the secure processes and technologies that can be applied directly to corporate resources, irrespective of where they’re located.

 O’Reilly Media’s Zero Trust Networks, has perhaps the most succinct description of the principles underlying the Zero Trust approach: